Deividas Kizala

 Deividas Kizala (born 12 February 1998) is a Lithuanian ice dancer.
-With his skating partner, Paulina Ramanauskaitė, he competed at the 2022 Winter Olympics.
+With his former partner, Paulina Ramanauskaitė, he competed at the 2022 Winter Olympics.

 Career

 Early years

 As a single skater, Kizala was coached by Loreta Vitkauskienė and competed at two ISU Junior Grand Prix events in 2011.

 By 2014, he had teamed up with Guostė Damulevičiūtė to compete in ice dancing.
 The two debuted their partnership at the Volvo Open Cup in November 2014.
 They would represent Lithuania at three ISU Junior Grand Prix (JGP) events and three consecutive World Junior Championships, from 2015 to 2017.
 They qualified to the free dance at the 2017 World Junior Championships and finished 17th overall.
 They also made several appearances in the senior ranks, most notably at the 2018 European Championships.
 They ended their partnership after four seasons together.

 In the 2018–19 season, Kizala skated with American ice dancer Mira Polishook, representing Lithuania in the junior ranks.
 The duo competed at two JGP events and qualified to the final segment at the 2019 World Junior Championships, where they finished 19th.
 They parted ways after one season as a team.